shellieD/Blast-Off/README.md

 Blast-off is a modern twist on the good old fashioned, pen and paper based game Hangman.
 Instead of slowly bringing an innocent stick-man to his untimely death by hanging, the user is challenged to guess a space-related word, letter-by-letter.
 If the word is guessed correctly the rocket will blast-off into space, but if they get the answer wrong or run out of lives, the rocket will remain grounded.

+## Strategy
+---

+### User Stories

+The site's strategy us based on satisfying the below user stories:

+*